What are alcohol withdrawal symptoms?

 - mood swings

 Dealing with the psychological symptoms of alcohol withdrawal can be the most difficult in the recovery process.
-We discuss how to treat all these symptoms of alcohol withdrawal below.
+We discuss how to treat these symptoms of alcohol withdrawal below, although seeking help through a professional center can go a long way to help.

 Alcohol withdrawal symptoms: How long?